Debbie Zhang. Interviewed by Tan Lay Leng.

 If you are presently struggling or wrestling through a difficult patch, do not be discouraged.
 If you are where God wants you to be and doing what He has asked you to do, stay the course and keep going.
 The opposition you are experiencing might well be what is needed for the kingdom to advance gloriously.

-Debbie is married to Kelvin, and they have three children.
+Debbie is married to Kelvin.
 She and her team in the Geylang Ministry work on building relationships and work the ground through prayer walks and intercessions.